Introduction

 Global urban squash expansion.
 The model has spread to affiliated programs including:

 Specialized squash schools and academies.
 India's Corvuss American Academy bills itself as the country's first residential school for student-athletes, with an American college-prep curriculum and professional coaching.
 In the UK, boarding schools such as Millfield and Eton support top juniors with tailored academic plans and on-campus coaching, and in Malaysia national juniors often attend the Bukit Jalil Sports School, where the academic calendar adjusts around training and competition.
-Saurav Ghosal trained at the ICL Squash Academy in Chennai until about 18 while completing a degree in Economics and Management from the University of Leeds in 2008, crediting the academy for letting him progress without giving up education.
+Saurav Ghosal trained at the ICL Squash Academy in Chennai until about 18 while completing a degree in Economics and Management from the University of Leeds in 2008.

 Challenges Faced by Squash Student-Athletes

 Academic pressure.
-Athletes meet the same standards as peers, which creates pressure during exams or when tournaments clash with deadlines.
-Missing classes for travel means self-teaching material or arranging make-up work.
-If grades slip, athletes sometimes cut training hours or skip part of a season to focus on study.
+Athletes meet the same standards as their peers, which creates pressure when tournaments clash with deadlines.
+Missing classes for travel means self-teaching material or arranging make-up work, and if grades slip, athletes sometimes cut training hours or skip part of a season to focus on study.

 Mental health and stress.
-The dual demands can take a toll, and burnout is not uncommon.
+The dual demands can cause burnout.
 Eedha Mehta has spoken about periods when the stress caused mental health struggles, including anxiety and a sense of isolation.
-Downtime and social life are often the first things sacrificed.
-Some college teams now offer mental health resources, and programs like SEA include mental wellness and mentorship; the key is managing stress and asking for help, supported by family, coaches, and friends.
+Some college teams now offer mental health resources, and programs like SEA include mental wellness and mentorship.

 Injuries.
-Being sidelined frees time for school but can hurt morale and routines.
-In Eedha's case, a serious injury in her junior year hurt her ranking and added stress during college recruitment.
+Being sidelined frees time for school but can hurt morale and routines; a serious injury in Eedha's junior year hurt her ranking and added stress during college recruitment.

 Social and personal sacrifices.
-Student-athletes often have a limited social life, while joining activities can mean falling behind on training.
-Many find their friend group includes teammates with similar schedules, and college players build close friendships within their team.
+Student-athletes often have a limited social life, and many find their friend group is made up of teammates with similar schedules.

 Strategies for success.

-• Rigorous scheduling and prioritization.
-Map each week around classes, training, study, and rest, and cut optional leisure during busy periods.
-Planners and time-blocking are common.
+- Rigorous scheduling and prioritization.
+Map each week around classes, training, study, and rest using planners and time-blocking, and cut optional leisure during busy periods.

-• Seeking support and communication.
-Share competition schedules with professors early and arrange alternate exam times; most cooperate with notice.
-Coaches often monitor academics, and some teams require a minimum GPA.
-Saurav Ghosal credits his family's complete support for keeping him grounded through the ups and downs.
+- Seeking support and communication.
+Share competition schedules with professors early and arrange alternate exam times; coaches often monitor academics and some teams require a minimum GPA.
+Saurav Ghosal credits his family's complete support for keeping him grounded.

-• Maintaining perspective and self-care.
+- Maintaining perspective and self-care.
 Prioritize sleep, nutrition, and mental breaks, since burnout is a real risk.
-Lina Tammam keeps a creative outlet at UVA, playing guitar and singing, which she says helps her recharge.
+Lina Tammam keeps a creative outlet at UVA, playing guitar and singing, to recharge.

-• Peer networks and role models.
-Study groups with teammates and mentorship (such as older SEA alumni advising high schoolers) help, and role models like Farag, Sobhy, and Ghosal show younger players that a degree and the top of squash are both possible.
+- Peer networks and role models.
+Study groups with teammates and mentorship (such as older SEA alumni advising high schoolers) help, and role models like Farag, Sobhy, and Ghosal show that a degree and the top of squash are both possible.

 Conclusion